Prosecutorial vindictiveness

-Prosecutorial vindictiveness occurs where a prosecutor retaliates against a defendant for exercising a constitutional or statutory right by increasing the number or severity of the charges against him.
-The United States Supreme Court has held prosecutorial vindictiveness to constitute a violation of a defendant's right to due process.
+Prosecutorial vindictiveness occurs when a prosecutor retaliates against a defendant for exercising a constitutional or statutory right by increasing the number or severity of the charges being levied against him.
+The United States Supreme Court has held that, following its 1974 ruling in Blackledge v.
+Perry, as well as a previous ruling in North Carolina v.
+Pearce in 1969, establishing the concept of prosecutorial vindictiveness and declaring that it constitutes a violation of a defendant's right to due process.

-History and Background
+History and background

-The United States Supreme Court established the doctrine of judicial vindictiveness in North Carolina v.
-Pearce in 1969, finding a due process violation where the court increased a defendant's sentence in response to the defendant's motion to attack his original convictions.
+The Supreme Court established the doctrine of judicial vindictiveness in North Carolina v.
+Pearce in 1969, finding a due process violation where the court increased a defendant's sentence in response to the defendant's motion and efforts made by him to challenge his original convictions.
 In Blackledge v.
 Perry, decided in 1974, the court extended the holding of Pearce to include actions taken by prosecutors in response to a defendant's exercise of a constitutional or statutory right.
-In Blackledge, the prosecutor increased the severity of a defendant's charge—from misdemeanor to felony—after the defendant moved for a trial de novo.
-In finding a due process violation, the court evinced a concern that fear of prosecutorial vindictiveness would have a chilling effect on a defendant's willingness to exercise his rights.
-Thus, the doctrine has evolved not only as a mechanism for a defendant to raise a due process claim in a particular case, but also as a prophylactic means of insulating future defendants from the fear of prosecutorial retaliation.
+In Blackledge, the prosecutor increased the severity of a defendant's charge from a misdemeanor to a felony after the defendant moved for a trial de novo.
+In finding a due process violation, the court declared a concern that fear of prosecutorial vindictiveness would very likely have a chilling effect on a defendant's willingness to exercise his rights to the fullest extent possible.
+Thus, the doctrine has evolved not only as a mechanism for a defendant to raise a due process claim in a particular case, but also as a preventive means for insulating future defendants from the fear of prosecutorial retaliation for exercising their constitutional rights in a similar manner.

-Application of the Doctrine
+Application of the doctrine

 A defendant may seek to prove prosecutorial vindictiveness by showing either actual vindictiveness or raising a presumption of vindictiveness.

-Actual Vindictiveness
+Actual vindictiveness

-Actual prosecutorial vindictiveness requires the defendant to produce objective evidence showing that the prosecutor intended his actions punish a defendant for asserting a right.
+Actual prosecutorial vindictiveness requires the defendant to produce objective evidence showing that the prosecutor intended for his actions to punish a defendant for asserting a right they are entitled to under the constitution.
 For example, in United States v.
-DeMarco, the court found actual vindictiveness where the government threatened to "up the ante" to discourage a defendant from exercising his right to change the trial venue.
-A showing of actual vindictiveness is sufficient to prove a violation of the defendant's due process rights.
+DeMarco (1977), the court found actual vindictiveness where the government threatened to "up the ante" to discourage a defendant from exercising his right to change the trial venue.
+A showing of actual vindictiveness by the prosecutor is sufficient to prove a violation of the defendant's due process rights.